Skip to main content

 8 mentions Positive Neutral Negative

-• “The 2D artwork is beautiful, the campaigns are so satisfying to complete, from awesome weapons to fireballs, from humans to ratmen, from random fights to epic boss battles, this game has it all.”
+• “The 2D artwork is beautiful, with satisfying campaigns, awesome weapons, fireballs, diverse characters from humans to ratmen, and epic boss battles.”

-• “I also can appreciate the artwork since it is at least custom made and not reused from Unity store assets.”
+• “I appreciate the custom-made artwork that is not reused from Unity store assets.”

 • “Not the most aesthetically pleasing game out there, but it does a good job at immersing you in the life of a cold-hearted necromancer obsessed with taking over the world.”